-In Sec.
-II we begin with a description of the data selection followed by a description of the calculation of backgrounds and observations of the data.
-In Sec.
-III we present rigorously-derived limits on both minimal supersymmetric standard model (MSSM) and gauge-mediated supersymmetry breaking (GMSB) models.
-Sections IV-VI present the model-independent limits.
+In the next section we begin with a description of the data selection followed by a description of the calculation of backgrounds and observations of the data.
+Next we present rigorously-derived limits on both Minimal Supersymmetric (MSSM) and Gauge-mediated Supersymmetry Breaking (GMSB) Models.
+The next sections present the model-independent limits.
 Finally, in the Appendix we present tests of the application of model-independent limits to a variety of models that generate this signature.

-A search for the heavy techni-omega, ω_T , in the final state $\gamma + b + jet$, derived from the same data sample, has already been published [5].
+A search for the heavy Techniomega, $\omega_T$ , in the final state $\gamma + b + jet$ , derived from the same data sample, has already been published [5].